Ports of Call

 St Johns © Roger W

-Must-see attractions include Nelson's Dockyard, in English Harbour, paying testament to Antigua's past as a Royal Navy base.
-Venture up the hill to Shirley Heights, where the ruins of the Royal Navy lookout fort give panoramic views of both the English and Falmouth harbours.
+Must-see attractions include Nelson's Dockyard, in English Harbour, which pays testament to Antigua's past as a Royal Navy base.
+Visitors should also venture up the hill to Shirley Heights, where the ruins of the Royal Navy lookout fort give panoramic views of both the English and Falmouth harbours.

 Antigua has one of the best natural harbours in the region and has berthing facilities that can accommodate up to four of the world's largest cruise ships at a time.
 At a depth of 35 feet (10.6m), with the channel widening into the harbour, there is a vast turning circle for the ships.